tigerbeetle/tigerbeetle/docs/DESIGN.md

 * **Compiler support for error sets** to enforce [fine-grained error handling](https://www.eecg.utoronto.ca/~yuan/papers/failure_analysis_osdi14.pdf).
 * A developer-friendly and fast build system.

 Zig retains C ABI interoperability, offers relief from undefined behavior and makefiles, and provides an order of magnitude improvement in runtime safety and fine-grained error handling.
 Zig is a good fit with its emphasis on explicit memory allocation and OOM safety.
 Since Zig is pre-1.0.0 we plan to use only stable language features.
-It's a great time for TigerBeetle to adopt Zig since our stable roadmaps will probably coincide.
+It's an excellent time for TigerBeetle to adopt Zig since our stable roadmaps will probably coincide.
 We can catch and surf the swell as it breaks.

 ## What is a tiger beetle?